 Love Shack Fancy: If you love beautiful vintage-inspired clothing, you need to visit Love Shack Fancy .
 There’s so many playful patterns and pieces in this store you can easily spend an hour exploring!

 Il Bisonte: Founded in 1970 in Tuscany, Il Bisonte creates timeless high-quality leather goods for everyday use using sustainable methods.
 You’ll find everything from beautiful bags to furniture.
 All items are handcrafted and made in Italy, and the prices are reasonable for the unmatched quality.
 Il Bisonte is one of my favorite stores in New York City.

 Further Reading: 17+ Exciting Things to Do in the Charming West Village

 Union Square is a popular area for shopping in New York City.
-The south end of the park is home to Nordstrom Rack (the first one in NYC), Burlington and DSW (Designer Shoe Warehouse).
-There’s also a Whole Foods in the area, it’s a great place to swing by for a quick bite between shops.
+The south end of the park is home to Nordstrom Rack (the first one in NYC) and Burlington and DSW (Designer Shoe Warehouse).
+At the north end of the park you’ll find a variety of shops, from high-end designers to independent boutiques.